LucianaMa1/camera-mirror/README.md

 <img width="1257" height="1375" alt="camera mirror" src="https://github.com/user-attachments/assets/610ce759-e878-4984-bfce-f035acc54cf3" />

-## Why I made this

-I kept running into the same pain point:

-- I wanted a simple live face mirror while recording
-- I did not want to pay a monthly subscription for another facecam app
-- I wanted something lightweight and easy enough that even non-technical users could just double-click and use it

-So I built one.

 ## What it does

 - Opens your front camera and mirrors it live